bd-j/forcepho/demo/README.md

 - [ ] `demo_scene/` - Demonstrating the use of superscenes to sample smaller scenes in
     a Gibbs-like fashion.

+- [ ] Bulge/Disk - fit two sources with a common center but different profiles to a composite object.

 - [ ] Biases due to color gradients, or unmodeled substructure.